FedCVT: Semi-supervised Vertical Federated Learning with Cross-view Training: Conclusion

 \section{Conclusion}

-We propose Federated Multi-View Training (FedMVT), a semi-supervised learning approach that improves the performance of VFL with limited overlapping samples.
-FedMVT leverages feature representation estimation and pseudo-labels prediction to expand the training set and trains three classifiers jointly to improve models' representation learning.
-FedMVT not only significantly improves the performance of the federated model in VFL, but also enhances the performance of the local model of the party that owns labels.
+We propose Federated Cross-View Training (FedCVT), a semi-supervised learning approach that improves the performance of VFL using limited aligned samples.
+FedCVT leverages representation estimation and pseudo-labels prediction to expand the training set and trains three classifiers jointly through vertical federated learning to improve models' representation learning.
+FedCVT-VFL significantly enhances the performance of vanilla VFL.
+The ablation study shows that each technique used in FedCVT-VFL contributes to the final performance boost.